Table of Contents

 When you start to deep dive into learning, make sure to exert energy on different concepts that are not too alike.
 It’s important that you have a broad perspective.
 Once you’ve studied and know where to follow, consider how this path works with your personality.
 Ultimately you’ll have to tailor the style to work with your unique brain, so start thinking about it.
 Study the mental side of trading in addition to the practical learning you’re doing.
 Get yourself to understand stressors, coping techniques, etc.

 So now that you’ve learned something and you know your natural approach, look for the next investment in your trading career.
 It’s important to find a well-experienced trader that can mentor you and get you to the next level.
 Don’t be cheap here, invest in the best education you can afford.

 Finding the right teacher or mentor is very challenging.
 Everything is global and we have access to so many schools of thought and style, it can be very intimidating trying to pick who might be the perfect mentor.

 In order to successfully learn from a mentor, you must understand that you can only take things from understanding, rather than imitation.
-If it’s not working, it doesn’t necessarily meant the mentor is bad or a scam.
-It might just mean that your personality doesn’t work with their way of teaching.
+If it’s not working, it doesn’t necessarily mean the mentor is bad or a scam, it might just mean that your personality doesn’t work with their way of teaching.

 If it doesn’t work out with a particular mentor, be more mature than resorting to calling a scammer or a liar.
 Your success will only come if you realize your mental differences from your mentor or teacher.
-Imitating a guru won’t bring you success and it doesn’t mean they’re full of sh*t.
+Imitating a guru won’t bring you success and it doesn’t mean they’re not good traders or mentors.

 When you think you’re a master, bring up your trading resources.
 Here are four possible channels to put your newly acquired skills to great use.